 Father, thank you for loving me and sending your beloved Son to pay the penalty for my sin.
 Jesus, I believe you are the Son of God who died on the cross for my sin and was raised to life again.
 I am sorry for living my life apart from You and choose today to follow You for the rest of my life.
 Please come into my heart and make me the person You created me to be.
 Amen.

 “There is no greater love than to lay down one’s life for one’s friends.”
 (John 15:13)

+What love!
 What a gift!
-What love!
 What an amazing God!

 This article is also featured as a daily devotion on CBN.com.